avsm/signpost/psp/tactic_solver/tactics/README.md

 portnumber to be used.

-## BACKGROUND_PROCESS
+## DAEMON

-A background process that is running on all signposts.
-It can be used to test the availability of a tactic.
-The tactic solver never interacts directly with this process.

-If this process returns any output upon being started, the tactic solver we take this as an indication of an error, and the tactic will not be executed.
+Each tactic can have a daemon process running.
+This daemon might be used to perform all the work related to a tactic, or only to aid incoming probes.
+The two commands, damon start and daemon stop, should start and stop the daemon respectively.

+The tactic solver does not directly interact with the daemon in any way, except starting and stopping it.

 ## SUPPORTED_INTERFACES